AdamGoldsmith/cloud-gitlab/roles/ansible-role-runner-install/README.md

-# Ansible Role: GitLab Runner
+# Ansible Role: GitLab Runner Install

 Installs GitLab runner on any RedHat/CentOS or Debian/Ubuntu linux system.
 You will still need to register this runner manually.